More Over-the-Counter Human Drugs that May Be Safe for Dogs

 25. Dextromethoraphan (Robitussin DM®)

 Dextromethorphan, commonly known by the brand name Robitussin-DM®, can be used in dogs to suppress and alleviate coughing.
-It is considered a mild cough suppressant.
-It can be prescribed in dogs with conditions such as tracheobronchitis (kennel cough), chronic bronchitis, tracheal (windpipe) collapse and bronchial compression.
+It can be prescribed to dogs with conditions such as tracheobronchitis (kennel cough), chronic bronchitis, tracheal (windpipe) collapse, and bronchial compression.

 In dogs, the dose given is 0.5 to 1 mg per pound (1 to 2 mg/kg) every 6 to 8 hours.
-Does as high as 5 mg per pounds may be used twice daily in some situations.
+Doses as high as 5 mg per pound may be used twice daily in some situations.
 Many veterinarians recommend doses of anywhere from 1 ml to 2 ml per 10 pounds of body weight.

-Please note that some veterinarians do not recommend cough suppressant with some conditions.
-A cough is Mother Nature’s way of clearing something from the airway which can be an important mechanism.
+Please note that some veterinarians do not recommend cough suppressants with certain conditions.
+A cough is Mother Nature’s way of clearing something from the airway, which can be an important mechanism.
 By suppressing the cough, you may be allowing secretions to fall deeper into the respiratory tract.
 Please see your veterinarian if your dog is coughing to help you determine the underlying cause of the cough and help you establish if Robitussin DM® is safe for your dog.

 26. Pseudoephedrine (Sudafed®)

-Pseudoephedrine HCL, commonly known by the brand names Sudafed® or Equiphed®, is a drug that can be used to treat respiratory conditions such as bronchitis and nasal congestion.
+Pseudoephedrine HCL, commonly known by the brand names Sudafed® and Equiphed®, is a drug that can be used to treat respiratory conditions, such as bronchitis and nasal congestion.
 It can also increase urethral tone in dogs with abnormalities.

-As a therapeutic drug for respiratory disease, it is uncommonly recommend because of the risk for toxicity in some dogs.
-There are other drugs with similar effects and with less side effects.
-Dogs receiving pseudoephedrine should be carefully monitoring for signs of toxicity.
+As a therapeutic drug for respiratory disease, it is uncommonly recommended because of the risk for toxicity in some dogs.
+There are other drugs with similar effects and with fewer side effects.
+Dogs receiving pseudoephedrine should be carefully monitored for signs of toxicity.

 Pseudoephedrine is available in 30 mg and 60 mg tablets and 120 mg capsules.
-Please Read more about the toxic effects and safety of using Sudafed® in dogs.
+For more information, read: Pseudoephedrine for Dogs and Cats

 Medication for Car Sickness